Authentication Web

 6. Complete the installation steps.

-7. Go back to the Gatekeepers page on the Specops Authentication Web, and ensure that the Gatekeeper priority is as needed.
+7. Go back to the Gatekeepers page in Specops Authentication Web, and ensure that the Gatekeeper priority is as needed.

 • View a list of existing Cloud accounts